evanx/lula-hub/README.md

 - login using the `/login` endpoint from lula-auth
 - use the session token from `/login` as the `accessToken` in the WebSocket URL for lula-hub
-- query the hub's `seq` endpoint for the latest ID received from our client
+- query the hub's `id` endpoint for the latest stream ID received from our client
 - read the next entry in the `out` stream using `XREAD` with that ID
-- set the entry's `seq` field to its stream ID
+- set the entry's `id` field to its client stream ID
 - post the entry to the hub using the `xadd` endpoint
 - in the event of a 200 (ok), loop to `XREAD` the next entry
 - in the event of a 401 (unauthorized), `/login` again using lula-auth, then retry